 The final image of taking off and removing the Victorian dress—made difficult by my uncooperative zipper—and leaving it in a pool on stage felt like a resting place for this ghost.
 After decades of circling, calling for, and hoping to see her husband in the afterlife, she finally made peace with the fact that he left her.
 Was their marriage broken before this?
 Was he seeing another woman?
 Or was he mentally ill?
 Like the Wicked Witch of the West, her dress lies in a puddle on the stage, after she defeats her daemons.
-In this final one-minute, this ghost sheds her anger, the restrictions of her past, and finds peace.
+In the final moment of the scene, the ghost throws her hands in the air, sheds her anger, the restrictions of her past, and moves on.

 See experiment here: https://osu.box.com/v/tarasoneminute